weecology/retriever/docs/rdataretriever.rst

 rdataretriever_
 ===============

-The `Data Retriever`_ provides an R interface to the Data Retriever so that the ``retriever``'s data handling can easily be integrated into R workflows.
+The rdataretriever provides an R interface to the Data Retriever so that the ``retriever``'s data handling can easily be integrated into R workflows.

 Installation
 ============

-To use the R package rdataretriever_, you first need to `install the retriever <introduction.html#installing-binaries>`_.
+To use the R package rdataretriever_, you first need to install the `Data Retriever`_.

 The rdataretriever_ can then be installed using ``install.packages("rdataretriever")``